chris-warner/php-composer/README.md

 # php-composer
-Technologies used in this project: PHP, Composer/
+Technologies used in this project: PHP, Composer.

+This simple web app resized an image using the intervention/image composer library.